 - Design, develop, integrate and implement information systems

-- Provide advice on information systems strategy and after sale advise
+- Provide advice on information systems strategy and after-sale advise

-The above list is just an example of some of the duties that a System Computer Analyst will typically preform.
+The above list is just an example of some of the duties that a System Computer Analyst will typically perform.
 Your duties might not be outlined as such but still may reflect or encompass the above duties.

-Proper documentation such as previous experience, your resume, letters of recommendation are all excellent ways of demonstrating that you have the skills necessary to qualify for the position.
+Proper documentation such as previous experience, your resume, and letters of recommendation are all excellent ways of demonstrating that you have the skills necessary to qualify for the position.

 Once the above has been determined, you are well on your way to a work permit and temporary status as a NAFTA professional in Canada.